Join Our Israel Trip! March 2021 Click To Learn More

 You may want to read:

 Let’s start here: “It is so hard to make friends at our church.”
-Struggles with building relationally with others is one of the more common complaints that I hear from church people.
+Struggles with building relationally with others are one of the more common complaints that I hear from church people.
 It is also a typical response in the counseling office when I make my appeals to find a friend to help with the counselee’s ongoing challenges.

 This tension is not strange to me because it is our Adamic tendency.
 We’re born isolationists.
 Being open and honest does not come easy for anyone.
 We’re all like Adam—men and women hiding behind leaves (Genesis 3:7).
 The sense of shame we carry is a natural inhibitor that keeps us from getting close to others.